Delgado double-double leads No. 19 Seton Hall over VCU

 VCU hosts Bucknell next Saturday.

-Seton Hall hosts St. Peter's at Walsh Gymnasium on campus in South Orange, N.J., on Tuesday.
+Seton Hall hosts Saint Peter's at Walsh Gymnasium on campus in South Orange, New Jersey, on Tuesday.

 More AP college basketball: http://collegebasketball.ap.org and https://twitter.com/AP_Top25